Principled Preferential Bayesian Optimization

-\item \textbf{Empirical validations and toolbox.} Experimental results show that POP-BO consistently achieves better or competitive performance as compared to the state-of-the-art heuristic baselines and more than $10$ times speed-up in computation as compared to the Thompson sampling based method.
+\item \textbf{Empirical validations and toolbox.~\footnote{Code link: \href{https://github.com/PREDICT-EPFL/POP-BO}{https://github.com/PREDICT-EPFL/POP-BO}}} Experimental results show that POP-BO consistently achieves better or competitive performance as compared to the state-of-the-art heuristic baselines and more than $10$ times speed-up in computation as compared to the Thompson sampling based method.
 We also provide a reusable toolbox for future applications of our method. \end{itemize}